Yui-H8/Datacamp/AI_Prompt Engineering with the OpenAI API.md

 Determined to learn more, Alex carefully extracted the sphere using a specialized containment unit.
 As soon as it was aboard, the ship's systems began to react.
 Lights flickered, and the navigation console displayed a series
 ### Building specific and precise prompts
+* Craft a prompt that completes the given story with only two paragraphs in the style of Shakespeare; use f-string, and delimit the story with triple backticks (```).
+*